 Review of Short Extension & Special Consideration decisions

-- Write to your Course Coordinator (half to one page) outlining the reasons the decision should be reviewed.
+- Write to your Course Chair (half to one page) outlining the reasons the decision should be reviewed.
 Attach the documents from your original application along with any other relevant evidence.

-- If you don’t know who your Course Coordinator is, ask the Student Service Centre or find their details on your College webpage.
+- If you don’t know who your Course Chair is, ask the Student Service Centre or find their details on your College webpage.

 You should be notified of the outcome within three (3) working days through your VU email.